 Before visiting any of the listed structures, I always suggest you to call them, to verify the actual opening and the availability.

-As you can see, the possibilities offered by Cortina in case of bad weather are some.
+As you can see, the options offered by Cortina in case of bad weather are many.
 Unfortunately, it is a well-known fact that "the weather is unbearable", so if you find rain during your vacations, all you have to do is to have holy patience and find something to do.

 If none of the above suggested activities are for you, you may consider buying a good book or spending some time doing those little jobs you never have time for, such as fixing your sports equipment, cleaning and waterproofing your shoes, giving your bike or skis a check-up and hoping the weather changes for the better.